 Add the CSV file as a layer

 - Return to the browser window with your Hawaii map.
-(If you created an account and saved your map, open your map from your My Content page.)
+(If you created an account and saved your map, open your map from the My Content tab of the content page.)

 - On the ribbon, click the Add button and choose Add Layer from File.